rajarajan15/MusePlay/README.md

 # MusePlay - Music Player Application

-MusePlay is a simple and user-friendly music player built using React and Material UI.
-It provides an intuitive interface for playing and managing audio tracks.
+MusePlay is a simple and user-friendly music player with an automatic volume adjustment feature, built using React and Material UI.

 ## Features